-Since January 2015, the Company had FERC and board authorization to borrow up to \$10 million from NGUSA as deemed necessary for working capital needs.
+The Company has an agreement with NGUSA whereby the Company can borrow up to \$600 million from time to time for working capital needs.
 The advance is non-interest bearing.
-As of March 31, 2019 and 2018, respectively, the Company had no outstanding advance from affiliates.
+As of March 31, 2019 and 2018, the Company had no outstanding advance from affiliates.